Poko-Apps/CodMDumper/README.md

 3) x86 not supported

 ## Files To Download
-You have to download 2 files in total
+You have to download 2 files in total . first one the main binary executable and second one is the extansion file for the Dumper .
  * CodDumper.so
  * extansion.p0k0

+## Made With | Environment
+I've made this dumper originally in android (posix , unix based) So don't expect to use this on Windows !
+It may work on other Linux systems though .

 ## How to use
+Download the ---
+   ** CodDumper.so
+   ** extansion.p0k0
+file or , simply clone the repository .

-* Termux
+* ###Termux

-* MT Manager
+* ###MT Manager